telekom-mms/trivy-dojo-report-operator/README.md

 Replace https://your.defectdojo.instance with the URL of your Defect Dojo instance, and your_defect_dojo_api_key with your API key.

+Change the environment variables in the deployment manifest to your liking.
+The options closely match the options in the `import-scan` API-call found [here](https://demo.defectdojo.org/api/v2/oa3/swagger-ui/).

 * Deploy the trivy-dojo-report-operator:

 ```